Thursday, August 15, 2013

 Coming back to New Ulm, Minnesota.
 The City's Convention and Visitors Bureau manager informed the press that a footprint of Hermann had been located in a basement during cleanup and that it possibly was cast in Germany.
 He had put the 4-foot-long footprint on display on the wall outside his office with a note: Deutsche haben mehr Spass.
 Do Germans have more fun just because we have larger feet?

-It seems Red Baron's father was right with a remark he made to characterize radiologists: They start as altar boys, later learn to lie, cheat, commit perjury, and then take X-rays.
+It seems Red Baron's father was right in a remark he made about radiologists: They start as altar boys, later learn to lie, cheat, commit perjury, and then take X-rays.

 Hermann der Cherusker near Detmold (©Wikipedia)